hamler-lang/docs/guides/DataTypesMapping.md

 ## Chars Mapping

-**Chars** in hamler are also utf-8 unicode characters but with different syntax from erlang.
+**Chars** in Hamler are also UTF-8 Unicode characters but with different syntax from Erlang.

-**Chars** in hamer are enclosed in single quotes, which are similar to most programming languages.
+**Chars** in Hamer are enclosed in single quotes, which are similar to most programming languages.

 ```hamler
 'a'